 SELECT /*+no_simplify_group_by*/ COUNT(DISTINCT c1) FROM t1 GROUP BY c2;

-The SIMPLIFY_LIMIT hint enables the optimizer to simplify query output for the LIMIT clause, improving the performance of paging queries.
-The NO_SIMPLIFY_LIMIT hint is the reverse operation of this hint.
+The SIMPLIFY_LIMIT Hint enables the optimizer to simplify query outputs involving the LIMIT clause, improving the performance of pagination queries.
+Its reverse operation is the NO_SIMPLIFY_LIMIT Hint.

 Syntax